prescriptive-analytics/challenge-docs/docs/simulator_modeling.rst

 We first define two basic metrics:

-- :math:`I`: the number of people who are infected.
+- :math:`I`: the total number of infected people from day 1 to day :math:`T`.
-- :math:`Q`: the total number of intervetions, including confined at community, quarantined at home, isolated, and hospitalized.
+- :math:`Q`: a weighted sum of the number of people confined at community, quarantined at home, isolated, and hospitalized from day 1 to day :math:`T`.
 We have a weighted sum as:

     - :math:`Q = \lambda_h * inHospitalNum + \lambda_i * isolateNum + \lambda_q * quarantineNum + \lambda_c * confineNum`